-Termination Requirements
+Termination Process and Requirements

-In its entirety, ISA application to Iran would terminate if the Administration determines that Iran has ceased its efforts to acquire WMD; is removed from the U.S. list of state sponsors of terrorism; and no longer "poses a significant threat" to U.S. national security and U.S. allies.
-10 The amendments to ISA made by CISADA (sanctions for selling gasoline and related equipment) would terminate if the first two criteria are met.
-This termination provision, and the sunset provisions discussed below, do not apply to those laws that apply ISA sanctions without specifically amending ISA.
+In its entirety, ISA application to Iran would terminate if the Administration certifies that three requirements are met:

+(1) that Iran has ceased its efforts to acquire WMD; (2) that Iran has been removed from the U.S. list of state sponsors of terrorism; and (3) that Iran no longer "poses a significant threat" to U.S. national security and U.S. allies.8

+The amendments by CISADA (sanctions for selling gasoline and related equipment) would terminate if the first two criteria are met.

+This termination provision, and the sunset provision discussed below, do not apply to those laws that apply ISA sanctions without specifically amending ISA.
+The Executive orders and laws that apply ISA sanctions to specified violators but without amending ISA itself can be revoked by a superseding Executive Order or congressional action that amends or repeals the provisions involved.